effie3rd/3rd_training_lua/README.md

   - Attack Range: Shows the maximum range of the last 1-3 attacks
   - Blocking Direction: Shows the input the dummy used to block.
 Good for ambiguous crossups
   - Red Parry Miss Indicator: If you attempted a red parry and failed, red number pops up showing how many frames you were off by.
-  - Stun Timer - Shows remaining stun time.
+  - Stun Timer: Shows remaining stun time.
   - Air Time: Colors the opponent blue when they can no longer be juggled.
 The coloring is delayed by 2 frames so please use the gauge as the source of truth.
   - Parry/Charge
-    - Appearance update
+    - Appearance tweak
     - Tweaked follow player code
     - Compact display for parry display
     - 360/720 and Denjin displays added